jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   In working with many excellent people over the years I have found that there is a common Linux language.
 When talking to others, you find that for the most part the standard Linux filesystem has been memorized.
 As well as the most common Linux tools through repeated usage.
 With this in mind you can "speak" a command without mentionig certain aspects--they are implied.

-  For instance:
+  Let's take a simple command to list the contents of the /etc directory with a long listing and showing all, inlcuding hidden filed for instance.
+How would you verbalize the command to your co-worker?
   ```bash
   ls -la /etc
   ```
   You would say "*el-es el-a eee tee cee*".
-Note that I didn't mention any dashes or slases.
+Note that I didn't mention any dashes or slashes.
 Why?
 Because the context of ```ls``` command tells me that the next characters listed are options belonging to the ```ls``` command.
 I assume that you are giving a absolute path because ```/etc``` is under the root and a standard defined Linux directory.

   Let's take a look at this one.
 As you remember the cp command takes two arguments: __source__ and __destination__.
   ```bash